Translating Object Names

 Using Translated Descriptions and Comments

-DBEdit does not support translated object descriptions and comments.
+Note that DBEdit does not support translated object descriptions and comments.

-DBGate and ODataDB show the description below the page title and the comment below the data table.
+DBGate and ODataDB display the description below the page title and the comment below the data table.
+Both DBGate 2 and ODataDB 4 also support markdown syntax in the TRANSLATED_COMMENT field.